lsst-dm/dmtn-308/index.rst

 - Qserv costs are already included in the USDF budget, as it is used to host the DP and DR catalogs.
 - A hardware cluster has been purchased and configured for Qserv and is already in operation.
 - However, the added load of the PPDB would likely require additional hardware to be purchased, as the existing cluster may not be able to support the expected data volume and query load while also providing access to the DP and DR catalogs.
+- Similar to Citus, hardware purchasing requirements could be a significant limiting factor in deploying Qserv on-premises.

 AlloyDB
 ~~~~~~~